somya1212/flowerSpecies-Classifier/README.md

 Command line applications train.py and predict.py
 For command line applications there is an option to select either Alexnet or VGG13 models.

-## Following arguments mandatory or optional for train.py
+## Following arguments are mandatory or optional for train.py

 - 'data_dir'.
 'Provide data directory.
 Mandatory argument', type = str
 - '--save_dir'.
 'Provide saving directory.
 Optional argument', type = str